Locally analytic vector bundles on the Fargues-Fontaine curve: Introduction

 \section{Introduction}

 The study of $p$-adic Galois representations has been conditioned to an extent by two dogmas.
 One is the \emph{analytic} dogma; its main idea is to associate to every such representation a $(\varphi,\Gamma)$-module over the Robba ring and to study these objects using $p$-adic analysis.
 The other dogma is \emph{geometric: }to every $p$-adic Galois representation one associates an equivariant vector bundle over the Fargues-Fontaine curve.
 The aim of this article is, roughly speaking, to find a framework where both analysis and geometry can be carried out.
 In recent years, much of the theory of $p$-adic Galois representations has been understood in terms of the geometry of the Fargues-Fontaine curve.
-A notable exception has been the $p$-adic Langlands program, where the analyic approach has been dominant.
+A notable exception has been the $p$-adic Langlands program, where the analyic approach plays a cruicial role.
 Thus we are motivated to reduce this discrepancy by introducing corresponding objects on the Fargues-Fontaine curve which are also amenable to analytic methods.
 These are the locally analytic vector bundles, the main new objects introduced in this article.

 We shall now explain this in more detail.
 Let $K$ be a finite extension of $\Q_{p}$ with absolute Galois group $G_{K}$.
 Let $K_{\cyc}$ be the cyclotomic extension of $K$ and write $\Gamma=\Gal(K_{\cyc}/K)$.
 For the sake of simplifying the introduction, we shall focus now on the cyclotomic setting, though as we shall explain later, the content of this paper will apply to a wider class of Galois extensions $K_{\infty}/K$.
-The Robba ring $\mathcal{R}$ is the ring of power series over a certain finite extension of $\Q_{p}$ in a variable $T$ which converge in some annuli $r\leq|T|<1$.
-The Fargues-Fontaine curve $\mathcal{X}=\mathcal{X}(\widehat{K}_{\cyc})$ associated to the perfectoid field $\widehat{K}_{\cyc}$ (see $\mathsection3$) has an action of $\Gamma$.
-Combining theorems of Cherbonnier-Colmez, Fargues-Fontaine and Kedlaya, it is known that there is an equivalence
+We have the category $\mathrm{Rep}_{\Q_{p}}(G_{K})$ of finite dimensional $\Q_{p}$-representations of $G_{K}$.